In this complete guide, you’ll learn what it’s like to live in Playa del Carmen, Mexico as a digital nomad.

 There are numerous things to see and do in Playa del Carmen.
 There really is something for everyone.

 This modern city has become a popular destination for remote workers.
-Nick and I have been living in Playa del Carmen for close to 6 months now and will be extending our stay.
+Nick and I have been living in Playa del Carmen for 8 months now, having extended our stay from the original 6 month plan.

 Living in Playa del Carmen gives you the option to work at a restaurant by the sea, or on a lounge chair next to a rooftop pool.
 If you prefer, you can open your laptop in a cafe, a co-working space, or in your apartment.